pmlmodelling/nctoolkit/docs/source/parallel.rst

 folder:

 We start with a function giving a processing chain.
-There are obviously different ways of doing this, but I like to use a function takes the input file and output file:
+There are obviously different ways of doing this, but I like to use a function that takes the input file and output file:

 .. code:: ipython3